jpetazzo/jpetazzo.github.io/_posts/2014-12-27-gravlax-cured-salmon-recipe.markdown

 - 2 big lemons
 - some olive oil

-If you see some fishbones poking out of the salmon, remove them now.

 Finely chop the dill.
 If you don't have specialized equipment, you can use kitchen scissors.
 Better remove the stems, at least the bigger ones; it's not mandatory but it will be more pleasant (and the taste is in the leaves and smaller stems anyway).

+## The fish

+If you see some fishbones poking out of the salmon, remove them now.

 In a bowl, mix the sugar, salt, one small teaspoon of ground pepper, and half of the dill.